nsnli/nsnli.github.io/taxinli.md

 ## TaxiNLI

-Examples in the Natural Language Inference (NLI) task often encompass a variety of linguistic, and logical reasoning phenomena, and it remains unclear as to which specific concepts are learnt by the state-of-the-art systems and where they can achieve strong generalization.
+Examples in the Natural Language Inference (NLI) task often encompass a variety of linguistic and logical reasoning phenomena, and it remains unclear as to which specific concepts are learnt by the state-of-the-art systems and where they can achieve strong generalization.
 To investigate this question, authors in [TaxiNLI: Taking a ride up the NLU Hill](https://www.aclweb.org/anthology/2020.conll-1.4.pdf) proposed a taxonomic hierarchy of categories that are relevant for the NLI task.
 The taxonomy is shown below.

 <figure>
     <center><img src="../assets/img/taxonomy.png" width="40%" height="15%"></center>